Free Willy

 2/5

-The film contains some emotional intensity regarding the whale's captivity and a few suspenseful sequences near the end involving a daring rescue attempt that may be slightly stressful for very young viewers.
+The film features some emotional intensity regarding the mistreatment of an animal and a suspenseful climactic escape attempt that may be tense for very young viewers.

 Key Insights